-UN chief urges Security Council to push for immediate Gaza ceasefire

-Antonio Guterres urges UN Security Council to push for Gaza ceasefire
+US vetoes UN resolution calling for Gaza ceasefire

-Ahead of an expected vote, the United States says it does not support an immediate ceasefire in Israel-Hamas war.
+US deputy ambassador says an immediate ceasefire in Gaza would ‘only plant the seeds for the next war’.

-United Nations Secretary-General Antonio Guterres has warned that there is no effective protection of civilians in Gaza and urged the UN Security Council to push for an immediate humanitarian ceasefire in the Israel-Hamas war.
+The United States has vetoed a United Nations Security Council demand for an immediate humanitarian ceasefire in the war between Israel and Palestinian group Hamas in Gaza.

 Keep readinglist of 3 items